 "No, the last time I checked, my name was DiNozzo.
 Now, McGee-"

 "You should not be leading this team," Ziva interrupted.
 "You do not have the skills to deal with something like this."

 Every agent within hearing distance stood up to defend Tony at that moment.
 Even Abby, who had just come off the back elevator, as summoned, looked ready to go at her.
 Instead, it was Balboa who got there first.
 He came around the partition and stood directly in front of the assassin.
 "And just who the hell do you think you are?"
 He exploded.

 "Sam," Tony said, putting his hand on the man's shoulder.
 "Don't do this.
 Just let it go."

 "No, I've had enough of this.
 We all have," he said softly.
 "She needs to know.
 They both do."

-"Oh please, he is not qualified to lead a horse to water."
+"Oh please, he is not qualified to lead a cow to water."

 "Now, let's talk about you, and your qualifications.
 You are Mossad.
 You are an assassin, not an investigator.
 You have had absolutely no training that would allow you to be a part of the Major Crimes Response Team.
-You may speak English, but you don't understand American cultures and you sure as hell don't understand idioms.
-You know nothing about American laws, and you sure as hell hold no regard for them considering the way you often break them, like picking the locks to get into a building, or how about the way you drive?
+You may speak English, but you don't understand American culture and you sure as hell don't understand idioms.
+It's lead a emhorse/em to water by the way.
+You know nothing about American laws, and you sure hold no regard for them considering the way you often break them, like picking the locks to get into a building, or how about the way you drive?
 You did not earn a spot on this team.
 You were handed it on a silver platter because the director likes you.
 Well guess what?
 She's about the only one.
 Every agent in this office who has ever interacted with you or seen you interact with your Senior Field Agent has written you up multiple times for insubordination.
 The only reason the director hasn't received those reports is because Tony told us not to send them.
 Well I can guarantee after today she'll be flooded with them.